jpritikin/ddal/README.md

 This is a parody site to make fun of the folly of the war against drugs.
-The modern drug was was started by [Harry Anslinger](https://en.wikipedia.org/wiki/Harry_J._Anslinger) in the 1930s.
+The modern drug war was started by [Harry Anslinger](https://en.wikipedia.org/wiki/Harry_J._Anslinger) in the 1930s.
 This is the same *idealistic* man who eventually cooperated to [supply narcotics for Senator Joe